 top of page

-I am a Postdoctoral Research Associate Fellow with the Democracy Initiative at the Keough School of Global Affairs and the Kellogg Institute for International Studies at the University of Notre Dame.
-My research explores the intersection of comparative political violence, security studies, politics, religion, and democracy.
-I analyze the complex relationships between informal and formal institutions to understand community radicalization, regime change, political economy, human rights, ethnicity and race politics, democratic erosion, elections, and the dynamics of Westphalian and Weberian states—especially in settler-colonial and postcolonial contexts.
+I am a Postdoctoral Research Associate with the Democracy Initiative at the Keough School of Global Affairs and the Kellogg Institute for International Studies at the University of Notre Dame, and a co–Principal Investigator and coordinator of the African Governance Innovation Lab (AGIL)..
+My research sits at the intersection of comparative political violence, security studies, religion, and democracy.
+I analyze the complex relationships between informal and formal institutions to understand community radicalization, regime change, political economy, human rights, ethnicity and race politics, democratic erosion, elections, and the dynamics of Westphalian and Weberian states—especially in settler-colonial and postcolonial contexts

 DEMOCRACY & POLITICAL VIOLENCE